 As we enter into a new year this is a great time to revisit your dreams.
 What exactly do you want to accomplish with your life and your organization?
 How are you going to make a difference in 2013?
 Be very clear with your response, and you may even want to print it out and frame it so you can keep it in front of you every day as a reminder of why you are here.

 One final thing should be said about dreams.
 Not all of them are equal.
 Many who go on Shark Tank leave disappointed because they could not getting backing from any of the sharks.
 Some had not thought through their dreams to determine if there was actually a need for their product or service.
 Some of the dreams are, frankly, rather foolish and not deserving of a person's efforts.
 John Maxwell wrote a very helpful book to help a person evaluate his or her dreams that I would recommend as you examine your own dreams.
-It's called Put Your Dream to the Test: 10 Questions to Help You See It and Seize It and can be ordered by clicking on the title.
+It's called Put Your Dream to the Test: 10 Questions to Help You See It and Seize It

 This will be my last post until after Christmas so let me wish each of you a very Merry Christmas!